 Rentable Square Footage equals the usable square footage plus the tenant’s pro rata share of the building common areas, such as

-In a tax deferred (aka 1031 exchange or like-kind) exchange, the property being purchased or acquired is referred to as the replacement property.
+Replacement property, during a tax deferred (aka 1031 exchange or like-kind) exchange, is the property being purchased or acquired.

 Replacement Property InterestsTM is the term Realized uses to describe equity ownership in large properties by multiple 1031 exchange investors through Delaware Statutory Trusts (DST) and Tenant-In-Common (TIC)